mshea/lazy_gm_tools/5e_monsters/monsters_md/alchemist-a5e.md

 ### Reactions
 - **Desperate Drink (1/Day:** When the alchemist is dealt damage, they drink a potion.
 - **Alchemists brew concoctions with potent magical and chemical properties:** Some alchemists perform dangerous experiments to perfect new alchemical recipes, while others fabricate guardians and other constructs in pursuit of the creation of life itself.
-- **Alter Bomb:** The alchemist quickly swaps reagents to change the damage dealt by their next bomb to acid, cold, lightning, poison, or thunder.
-- **Potion:** The alchemist drinks or administers a potion.